Q: Are Amazon EBS volume and snapshot ID lengths changing in 2018?

 EBS Standard Volumes have been renamed to EBS Magnetic volumes.
 Any existing volumes will not have been changed as a result of this and there are no functional differences in the EBS Magnetic offering compared to EBS Standard.
 The name of this offering was changed to avoid confusion with our General Purpose SSD (gp2) volume type which is our recommended default volume type.

-Q: Are Provisioned IOPS SSD (io1) volumes available for all Amazon EC2 instance types?
+Q: Are Provisioned IOPS SSD (io2 Block Express, io2, and io1) volumes available for all Amazon EC2 instance types?

-Q: What level of performance consistency can I expect to see from my Provisioned IOPS SSD (io1) volumes?
+Q: What level of performance consistency can I expect to see from my Provisioned IOPS SSD (io2 and io1) volumes?

-When attached to EBS-optimized instances, Provisioned IOPS SSD (io1) volumes are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time in a given year.
+When attached to EBS-optimized instances, Provisioned IOPS SSD (io2 and io1) volumes are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time in a given year.
 Your exact performance depends on your application’s I/O requirements.

-Q: What level of performance latency can I expect to see from my Provisioned IOPS SSD (io1) volumes?
+Q: What level of performance latency can I expect to see from my Provisioned IOPS SSD (io2 and io1) volumes?

 When attached to EBS-optimized instances, Provisioned IOPS volumes can achieve single digit millisecond latencies.
 Your exact performance depends on your application’s I/O requirements.

-Q: Does the I/O size of my application reads and writes affect the rate of IOPS I get from my Provisioned IOPS SSD (io1) volumes?
+Q: Does the I/O size of my application reads and writes affect the rate of IOPS I get from my Provisioned IOPS SSD (io2 and io1) volumes?

-Q: What factors can affect the performance consistency I see with Provisioned IOPS SSD (io1) volumes?
+Q: What factors can affect the performance consistency I see with Provisioned IOPS SSD (io2 and io1) volumes?

-Provisioned IOPS SSD (io1) volumes attached to EBS-optimized instances are designed to offer consistent performance, delivering within 10% of the provisioned IOPS performance 99.9% of the time over a given year.
-For maximum performance consistency with new volumes created from a snapshot, we recommend reading or writing to all of the blocks on your volume before placing it into service.
+Provisioned IOPS SSD (io2 and io1) volumes attached to EBS-optimized instances are designed to offer consistent performance, delivering within 10% of the provisioned IOPS performance 99.9% of the time over a given year.
+For maximum performance consistency with new volumes created from a snapshot, we recommend enabling Fast Snapshot Restore (FSR) on your snapshots.
+EBS volumes restored from FSR-enabled snapshots instantly receive their full performance.